 As usual, all the anxiety at this stage comes down to one big FEAR:

 The question of failure haunts all creative work.
 Looking at the statistics doesn’t help.
-At the LSF in 2014, screenwriter Bill Nicholson said he had a success rate of 30%, which means 70% of the scripts he writes are never made into films.
+Screenwriter Bill Nicholson says he has a success rate of 30%, which means 70% of the scripts he writes are never made into films.
 The odds of getting published by a traditional publisher if you’re not already published or famous for something else, are nanoscopic.

 Knowing that most writing fails will not help you at this point.
 You need to develop a kind of selective blindness to reality.
 Yes, the odds are against you – but so what?
 That kind of thinking never stopped anyone buying a lottery ticket.
 But then, there’s no risk in that.
 Or skill.